 GHT Code of Conduct

-We took the time to to talk to as many people involved in the GHT as possible to come up with a Code of Conduct that makes sense to everyone involved AND therefore is much more likely to be followed than ignored – we hope that you agree?
+We took the time to to talk to as many people involved in the GHT as possible to come up with a GHT Code of Conduct that makes sense to everyone involved and is much more likely to be followed than ignored – we hope that you agree?

 Please take the time to learn the GHT Code of Conduct and apply it as much as possible.